mcekovic/kubernetes-test/README.md

 #### Docker Image
 - Use fixed base image version
 - Use two-stage image build to reduce image size and attack surface area
-- In build stage fetch the Spring Boot fat jar Java artifact (in this test plain copy is used for simplicity)
+- In the build stage fetch the Spring Boot fat jar Java artifact (in this test plain copy is used for simplicity)
-- Use Spring Boot layer tools to produce layered image
+- Use Spring Boot layer tools to produce a layered image
-- Do not run container as root, create group and user for the app
+- Do not run the container as root, create group and user for the app
 - Externalize JVM options into Kubernetes deployment object
 - Build image directly into `k8s.io` namespace to avoid using image registry for local development